platformsh/platformsh-docs/src/configuration/services/postgresql.md

             - hstore
 ```

-In this case you will have pg_trgm installed giving functions to determine the similarity of text based on trigram matching and hstore, giving you a key-value store.
+In this case you will have `pg_trgm` installed, providing functions to determine the similarity of text based on trigram matching, and `hstore` providing a key-value store.

 ### Available extensions